 Sources are displayed across the top and your virtual bundles are listed on the left side.
 To assign a bundle to a source, such as a physical input or output, one of Digital Performer's internal busses, or a plug-in's output, drag the bundle's tile to match up with the desired source.

-Bundles are named automatically based on their source assignment, but you can Option/Alt-click the name to rename it.
-Grab a bundles in the "MV" (move) column to reorder them.
+in the "MV" (move) column to reorder them.
 The topmost bundle on the Output page will be used for Auditioning.